noamrazin/imp_reg_in_tf/README.md

-# Implicit Regularization in Tensor Factorization
+# Implicit Regularization in Tensor Factorization (ICML 2021)

-Code, based on the PyTorch framework, for reproducing the experiments in [Implicit Regularization in Tensor Factorization](https://arxiv.org/abs/2102.09972).
+Code, based on the PyTorch framework, for reproducing the experiments in [Implicit Regularization in Tensor Factorization](https://arxiv.org/abs/2102.09972) (ICML 2021).

 ## Install Requirements
 Tested with python 3.8.